-We maintain a compensation program for our non-employee directors under which each non-employee director receives the following amounts for their services on our Board of Directors:
+We maintain a compensation program for our non-employee directors, which was last amended effective June 15, 2018, under which each non-employee director receives the following amounts for their services on our Board of Directors:

 Initial Equity Award.
-Upon a director's initial election or appointment to our Board of Directors, the director receives an option to purchase 12,820 shares of our common stock, which award vests in substantially equal monthly installments over three years following the date of grant, subject to accelerated vesting upon a change in control.
+Upon a director's initial election or appointment to our Board of Directors, the director receives an option to purchase 20,000 shares of our common stock, which award vests in substantially equal monthly installments over three years following the date of grant, subject to accelerated vesting upon a change in control.

 Annual Equity Award.
-If a director has served on our Board of Directors for at least six months as of the date of an annual meeting of stockholders, the director receives an option to purchase 6,410 shares of our common stock on the date of the annual meeting, which award vests in a single installment on the earlier of the day before the next annual meeting or the first anniversary of the date of grant, subject to accelerated vesting upon a change in control.
+If a director has served on our Board of Directors for at least six months as of the date of an annual meeting of stockholders, the director receives an option to purchase 10,000 shares of our common stock on the date of the annual meeting, which award vests in a single installment on the earlier of the day before the next annual meeting or the first anniversary of the date of grant, subject to accelerated vesting upon a change in control.
+If such non-employee director serves as the Chairperson of the Board as of immediately following the date of such annual meeting, that non-employee director receives an option to purchase 15,404 shares of our common stock on the date of such annual meeting, subject to the same vesting terms.